 A. Every shelter has its own policies for approving adoptions.
 Our adoption screening process is designed to ensure that each animal is placed with a responsible person, one prepared to make a lifelong commitment with the resources available to care for and house a pet, so the animal doesn’t end up back in a shelter again.
-Our first priority is to help the animal find the best home possible where it can live out all of its remaining years and be properly cared for.
+Our first priority is to help the animal find the best home possible.

 Q. What can you tell me about the breed of a specific dog?